Patreon button Steam curated reviews Discord button Facebook button Twitter button

 Metroid: Other M (Wii) review

-It says a lot about a franchise that can carry the weight of a game as narrative and dramatically heavy as Other M. Is Samus over emotional?
+It says a lot about a franchise that can carry the weight of a game as narrative and dramatically heavy as Other M. Is Samus over-emotional?
 Dependent?
 Female?
-Could it be that Japanese attitudes toward women seasoned the plot with elements of emotional bondage that just weren’t going to play well in North America?
+Could it be that Japanese attitudes toward women seasoned the plot with elements of emotional bondage that weren’t going to play well in North America?

 You are the fearless, perhaps intrepid, space bounty hunter Samus Aran.
-Your power suit enables you to fight on equal - and lets face it, usually superior - terms with the dangerous Space Pirates, who are commanded by Mother Brain, Ridley and Kraid.
+Your power suit enables you to fight on equal - and, let's face it, usually superior - terms with the dangerous Space Pirates, whom Mother Brain, Ridley and Kraid command.
 As their name suggests, when they’re not amassing wealth, they steal technology for use in their scheme of domination.
-The fearsome, parasitic Metroid are caught up in this scheme, as is Samus.
+The fearsome, parasitic Metroid is caught up in this scheme, as is Samus.

 Metroid: Other M (Wii) image

-A little more about Samus before we get into the swamp of ire: She is the original badness of laser upgrades, missile wielding, super jump, power suited heroes.
-Back in the 1980s the world was amazed to discover the main character was female; it was a revelation.
-Nintendo reset expectations across the globe, and perhaps without Samus we’d not enjoy the diversity of female gaming characters we do today.
-So, before we continue: Thank you Nintendo, and thank you Samus.
+A little more about Samus before we get into the swamp of ire: She is the original badness of laser upgrades, missile wielding, super jump, power-suited heroes.
+Back in the 1980s, the world was amazed to discover that the main character was female; it was a revelation.
+Nintendo reset expectations across the globe, and perhaps without Samus, we’d not enjoy the diversity of female gaming characters we have today.
+So, before we continue, Thank you, Nintendo, and thank you, Samus.

-As the game begins we’re treated to a lavishly detailed cinematic scene depicting the ending events of Super Metroid (SNES).
+As the game begins, we’re treated to a lavishly detailed cinematic scene depicting the ending events of Super Metroid (SNES).
 Anyone who hasn’t played that timeless gem - well, this is your cue.
 Mother Brain is picking on a Metroid bent on saving your life.
 When she emerges from the memory (hush, you, I’m not spoiling anything), meet Samus.
-She’s gorgeous enough to be infuriating for a number of reasons, complete with beauty mark just above her chin.
-There’s a little dialogue; Samus walking around in her now infamous Zero Suit and the tutorial begins.
+She’s gorgeous enough to be infuriating for a number of reasons, complete with a beauty mark just above her chin.
+There’s a little dialogue, Samus walking around in her now infamous Zero Suit, and the tutorial begins.

 Along with perspective, game mechanics have entered a new paradigm.
 Thanks to Metroid Prime, which hasn’t happened yet, we have helmet targeting for missiles and the occasional charged shot to open blocked pathways.
-The rest of the game takes place in third person perspective.
-The camera has been pulled back enough to allow you full range of motion, but the quirk is in Wii-mote manipulation.
+The rest of the game takes place from a third-person perspective.
+The camera has been pulled back enough to allow you the full range of motion, but the quirk is in Wii-mote manipulation.

 Metroid: Other M (Wii) image

 You can’t use missiles on enemies.
 That’s right.
-Not when you’re platforming in full range mode, anyway.
-You’ve go to point the Wii-mote at the screen and aim carefully.
+Not when you’re platforming in full-range mode, anyway.
+You’ve got to point the Wii mote at the screen and aim carefully.
 Now, it is very responsive, and motion slows down drastically while you’re wobbling about for a target.

-So many years after launch, and Nintendo’s successful stifling of any story driven approach to Metroid, getting into the gritty of why the stunted upgrade system fails to engage the player won’t do any harm.
+So many years after launch and Nintendo’s successful stifling of any story-driven approach to Metroid, getting into the gritty of why the stunted upgrade system fails to engage the player won’t do any harm.
 There’s no “you might love it” here.
-I blame cultural mores and expectations; and maybe creativity.
+I blame cultural mores and expectations, as well as maybe creativity.
 Maybe.

 You see, Samus has kept all of the abilities she acquired in the story-sequential prequel, Super Metroid.
-Unfortunately for you, just when they’d be useful, she decides to respect the command of her former C.O., Adam Malkovich.
+Unfortunately for you, when they’d be useful, she decides to respect the command of her former C.O., Adam Malkovich.
 This guy bugs me.
-He’s stoic, flat and... maybe it’s just the voice acting.
+He’s stoic and flat, and maybe it’s just the voice acting.
 Yes, voice acting.
 Other M is fully voice acted - everyone who has a speaking part also has a voice actor.
 No, that’s not as wonderful as it sounds.

 Metroid: Other M (Wii) image

 What were we talking about?
 Right.
 Adam.
 You might know that name from Metroid: Fusion.
 That tells us how much effort Nintendo has put into the development of this story (read: probably too much).
-Which, at this moment, has Samus deciding to disable every single weapon and ability not “authorized” by Malkovich.
-Okay, fine, you decide to see where this mulberry train leads.
+At this moment, Samus decides to disable every single weapon and ability not “authorized” by Malkovich.
+Okay, fine.
+You have decided to see where this mulberry train leads.
 Where does it go?

-Other M has it all: Jump scares; quick time events; investigative scenes; scores of hidden goodies; boss cameos from other games; a threaded storyline of intrigue and Samus’ internal monologue.
-If the game weren’t about her perspective, it could be written off as padding, because this Metroid is no longer than any other in the franchise.
-She doesn’t drone on, but there’s a drone in the voice actor’s tone that just fails to reach me emotionally.
+Other M has it all: Jump scares, quick time events, investigative scenes, scores of hidden goodies, boss cameos from other games, a threaded storyline of intrigue and Samus’ internal monologue.
+If the game weren’t about her perspective, it could be written off as padding because this Metroid is no longer than any other in the franchise.
+She doesn’t drone on, but there’s a drone in the voice actor’s tone that fails to reach me emotionally.

-The moments I feel like Samus should be fighting back she’s held back by her incredible emotional backlog of unprocessed feelings for everything around her.
-Why I don’t feel empowered when the game indicates I should?
-Because the scripted loss is needless and flailing; Japanese tragedy at its most typical.
-Samus is, so help her, a product of her culture.
-Quick time events can catch you off guard for just that reason, too: She’s so helpless that you don’t expect her to be prepared to defend herself.
+The moments I feel like Samus should be fighting back, she’s held back by her incredible emotional backlog of unprocessed feelings for everything around her.
+Why don’t I feel empowered when the game indicates I should?
+Because the scripted loss is needless and flailing, Japanese tragedy is at its most typical.
+Samus is, to help her, a product of her culture.
+Quick-time events can catch you off guard for just that reason, too: She’s so helpless that you don’t expect her to be prepared to defend herself.

 An American soldier would have stood her ground and told Adam to stuff it.
 Adam would have respected her for that, too.
-The authority interplay would have been far more interesting: Could they have been equals, and have him still make the same choice in the end?
+Well, maybe not, but the authority interplay would have been far more interesting: Could they have been equals and have him still make the same choice in the end?
 Yes, and that’s another point against creativity on this score.
-Have her loss of power due to some deeper emotional issue she could immediately identify, then let her step up on her own as the Power Suited warrior who earned her stripes with dignity and self respect.
+Have her loss of power due to some deeper emotional issue she could immediately identify, then let her step up on her own as the Power Suited warrior who earned her stripes with dignity and self-respect.

 Metroid: Other M (Wii) image